vitalpoltava/Star-Rating/Angular2/README.md

 ```

 This will show `4` stars with `2` of them selected.
 Default configuration will show those in light gray background (for not selected) anf gold for selected.
-However, you can select your own colours using the following attributes: `back-color` for not selected stars and `sel-color` for selected.
+However, you can select your own colours using the following attributes: `star-back-color` for not selected stars and `sel-color` for selected.

 Other then pre-selecting by stars you can also pre-select by `percent`: